cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/shared-resource.md

 ---

 # SharedResource
-A basic type which allow connecting to created deployments according to the supplied deployment id, which will act as a external resource outside of the application deployment lifecycle (so every executed workflow, besides install and uninstall will not affect it).
+SharedResource is a basic type which creating relationships to a remote service deployment in the blueprint, thus allowing modeling external resource outside of the application deployment lifecycle (so every executed workflow, besides install and uninstall workflows will not be applied to it).

 ## Workflows
 As a shared resource in a application deployment, it represents an external resource and dependency to the deployment and not internal